joonas-fi/joonas.fi/blog/_posts/2016/2016-06-23-microsoft-you-make-miserable-software.md

 Issues:

 - Sub-standard sustained video quality.
 Both me and my discussion partner have a decent connection (I can watch 4k content on Youtube).
 Sometimes the quality was fine, but too many times it seemed to downgrade for no reason.
-Here's a screenshot of a conversation quality, that unfortunately was far too common:
+Here's a screenshot of the video quality, that unfortunately was far too common:
   ![](/images/2016/06/23-skype-video-quality.png)
 - If Skype (for Android) loses focus (intentionally, or someone regular-calls me), I cannot get back to the video call I had in progress.
   I have to exit Skype and call again.